 I didn’t so much walk back to the stern as hobble, using the heel of my right foot as a pivot.
 Any other pressure on the sole felt as if I was walking on coals.
-The puffy pink foot looked a little freakish, jutting out at an angle.
-Mamede and Ze tried not to stare as I limped aft: heel-step-rotate, heel-step-rotate.
+My puffy pink appendage looked slightly freakish, jutting out at an angle.
+Mamede and Ze tried not to stare as I limped my way aft: heel-step-rotate, heel-step-rotate.
 (No wonder Ahab was so damn testy.)
 Thank god the ocean was flat or I would have keeled right over.

 As I approached, Mamede glanced down and asked, “Does it hurt?”

 ONLY WHEN I FUCKING WALK!

 “No, Mamede.
 Not too bad.”
 More lying but we’ve already established a bias toward that.
 At least it wasn’t getting any worse — the foot that is.

 “Good!” he bellowed.
 Clearly there were more important things to consider, and they had to do with the spool in his right hand.
 The monofilament fiber was a heavy test line (please don’t ask me the weight) with enough of it wrapped around the batten to reach down to China.

 “You can use this,” he said.
 “It’s new, so the line shouldn’t break.
 Watch out for tangles when you bring it up.”

 Having seen the bales of line that bunched around the jangadeiro’s feet when they raised their hooks, I was much more confident of tangling the line than catching anything with it.

-Dropping the spool in the basket, Mamede’s hands shot out and grabbed both my wrists.
+Dropping the spool into the line basket, Mamede’s hands shot out and grabbed both my wrists.
 The quickness of it startled me.
 I tried to resist but my arms were no match for his.
 Realizing he wasn’t going to hurt me, I did my best to relax.
 But what did he want with my hands?

 He rotated my wrists and brought my palms up for a closer look.
 Hard to see in the shadowy light, so he dropped one hand, then ran his fingers over the palm of the other.
-His callused fingertips felt like coarse sandpaper against my tender flesh.
+His calloused fingertips felt like coarse sandpaper against my tender flesh.